 - MANY MORE TUTORIALS are kept up-to-date on this Tutorial Page from NoodleTools.

-Middle Schoolers at HBW get an introduction to using technology such as NoodleTools to support their acquisition of research skills for long term, inquiry-based research projects.
-They can use NoodleTools software for many purposes:
+High Schoolers at HBW may get an introduction to using technology such as NoodleTools to support their acquisition of research skills for long term, inquiry-based research projects.
+Students can also meet with the librarian for a start.
+Students can use NoodleTools software for many purposes:

 - building their project around an overarching question and supporting it with more narrow “focus questions”